Transfer-Free Data-Efficient Multilingual Slot Labeling: Methodology

 Following prior CL work \cite{vulic-etal-2021-convfit}, each positive pair $(p_i,p_j)$ is associated with $2K$ negative pairs, where we randomly sample $K$ negatives associated with $p_i$ and $K$ negatives for $p_j$.
 Finally, for the special and most efficient CL setup where the ratio of positive and negative pairs is $1:1$, we first randomly sample the item from the positive pair $(p_i,p_j)$, and then randomly sample a single negative for the sampled $p_i$ or $p_j$.

 \rparagraph{Online Contrastive Loss} Fine-tuning the input sentence encoder with the positive and negative pairs proceeds via a standard \textit{online contrastive loss}.
+More formally:

+{where $s_i$ and $s_j$ are two examples with labels $y_i$ and $y_j$, $f$ is the encoding function and $m$ is a hyperparameter defining the margin between samples of different classes.}

 Similarly to the original contrastive loss \cite{chopra2005contrastiveloss}, it aims at \textbf{1)} reducing the semantic distance, formulated as the cosine distance, between representations of examples forming the positive pairs, and \textbf{2)} increase the distance between representations of examples forming the negative pairs.
 The online version of the loss, which typically outperforms its standard variant \cite{reimers-2019-sentence-bert}, focuses only on hard positive and hard negative examples: the distance is higher than the margin $m$ for positive examples, and below $m$ for negative examples.